turris-cz/user-docs/docs/hw/mox/rescue_modes.md

 pressing the reset button.
 You can do this only in this particular mode.
 Do not reset the router in mode 2-4!

+!!! tip
+    You can follow the [video guide](https://www.youtube.com/watch?v=IzvUKJjsiCE) on YouTube.